-of the backgrounds and realistic detector performance, extrapolated from EXO-200 and supported by nEXO-specific modeling results.
+The results presented are based on a robust estimation of the backgrounds and realistic detector performance, extrapolated from EXO-200 and supported by nEXO-specific modeling results.
 We note that these results do not involve any extrapolation of materials radiopurity beyond what has been already measured.
 As the R&D continues, it is possible that better performance might be achieved e.g. through improved material selection and engineering, improved analysis techniques, or hardware breakthroughs.

 Traditionally, the analysis of energy spectra alone has been the workhorse of $0\nu\beta\beta$ searches, thus favoring calorimetric experiments with very high energy resolution.
-Over time, all $0\nu\beta\beta$ searches have started to introduce multiple parameters to measure and reject backgrounds (see e.g. [56-58]).
-By including standoff distance and event type (SS/MS), EXO-200 was able to provide outstanding physics results in spite of a somewhat limited energy resolution. nEXO's larger mass enhances the utility of these additional variables in the multi-parameter analysis, further lessening the reliance on energy resolution.
-The homogeneous nature of the detector permits to take full advantage of this multi-parameter approach.
+Over time, all $0\nu\beta\beta$ searches have started to introduce multiple parameters to measure and reject backgrounds (see, e.g., Refs.
+[55-57]).
+By including distance to surface and event type (SS/MS) parameters, EXO-200 was able to provide outstanding physics results in spite of a somewhat limited energy resolution. nEXO's larger mass enhances the utility of these additional variables in the multiparameter analysis, further lessening the reliance on energy resolution.
+The homogeneous nature of the detector permits to take full advantage of this multiparameter approach.